Aircraft and Ships

 Aircraft business: We entered the aircraft financing business in 1978 and entered the aircraft operating lease business with the establishment of an aircraft leasing company in Ireland in 1991.
 In addition to leasing owned aircraft, we provide domestic and overseas investors with asset management services including aircraft investment arrangements and aircraft sale and re-lease.

-Moreover, in 2018 we took a 30% stake in Avolon Holdings Limited, the world’s third-largest aircraft leasing company.
+Moreover, in 2018 we took a 30% stake in Avolon Holdings Limited, a leading global aircraft leasing company.

 Ship business: ORIX entered the ship leasing business in 1971 and has owned ships since the 1980s, investing in ships and chartering them to Japanese and international shipping companies.
 We have accumulated a wide range of know-how related to ship financing, the management and operation of ships we own, and ship trading and brokerage.